Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

-In this section, we present the proposed encrypted-state quantum compilation scheme based on quantum circuit obfuscation (ECQCO), which aims to address security threats arising during the quantum compilation phase.
-As illustrated in Figure \ref{ecqco}, ECQCO consists of two core components: quantum circuit output obfuscation (QCOO) and quantum circuit structure obfuscation (QCSO), which mitigate the risks of output information leakage and structural information leakage, respectively.
+We will propose the encrypted-state quantum compilation scheme based on quantum circuit obfuscation (ECQCO), which aims to address security threats arising during the quantum compilation phase.
+As illustrated in Figure \ref{ecqco}, ECQCO consists of two core components, quantum circuit output obfuscation (QCOO) and quantum circuit structure obfuscation (QCSO), which mitigate the risks of output information leakage and structural information leakage, respectively.

 ECQCO is executed entirely on the client side.
-The client first applies QCOO and QCSO in sequence to encrypt and obfuscate the designed quantum circuit, and then submits the protected circuit to the server.
+The client firstly applies QCOO and QCSO in sequence to encrypt and obfuscate the designed quantum circuit.
+Then the client submits the protected circuit to the server.
 Upon receiving the execution result from the server, the client performs decryption to obtain the correct output.
 Note that ECQCO can be extended to larger-scale quantum circuits as computational resources permit.
-When applied to circuits with deterministic outputs, circuit-level obfuscation can achieve optimal effectiveness.
+Circuit-level obfuscation can achieve optimal effectiveness when it is applied to circuits with deterministic outputs.
 The following subsections provide the implementation details of QCOO and QCSO.